CodingCat/McGill-COMP535-Fall-2015/simulate_link_state_routing_protocol_with_java_socket_programming.md

 Socket is the interface between the application layer and tranmission layer ![socket](socket.png =480x280).

-The existence of Socket interface greatly reduces the complexity of the developing network-based applications.
+The existence of Socket interface greatly reduces the complexity of developing network-based applications.
 When the processes communicate via socket, they usually play two categories of roles, `server` and `client`.
 The usage of socket in these two roles are different.

 ![socket_co](socket_co.jpg =480x250).

 In `server` side, the program creates a socket instance by calling `socket()`.
-With this socket instance, you can `bind()` it to a specific IP address and port, call `listen()` to wait for the active connections, `accept()` to accept the connection.
-After you call `accept()`, you can then call `recv()` and `send()` to transmit data between the client and itself.
-After you finish all tasks, you can call `close()` to shutdown the socket.
+With this socket instance, you can `bind()` it to a specific IP address and port, call `listen()` to wait for the connecting requests, `accept()` to accept the connection.
+After you call `accept()`, you can transmit data with the client by calling `recv()` and `send()`.
+After you finish all tasks in server side, you can call `close()` to shutdown the socket.

-In `client` side, the story seems a bit simpler, after you call `socket()` to create a socket instance, you only need to call `connect()` with the specified IP address and port number to request service from the server side.
+In `client` side, the story seems a bit simpler, after you call `socket()` to create a socket instance, you only need to call `connect()` with the specified IP address and port number to request the service from the server side.
 After the connection is established, the following process is very similar to server side, i.e. transmit data with `recv()` and `send()` and shutdown with `close()`.

-This is the general process of socket-based communication.
+This is the general process of the socket-based network communication.
 To understand it better, you are suggested to read the article in [here](http://gnosis.cx/publish/programming/sockets.html) (http://gnosis.cx/publish/programming/sockets.html).
 The article is described in C programming language, which exposes many details of network data transmission but helpful to understand the concepts.

 ### Java Socket Programming ###